The Revenue Context Engine: Turning Relationship Data into Faster Payments

 Future State: Context Engines as Revenue Co-Pilots

 As LLMs grow multimodal, context engines will pull product usage heat maps, call transcripts, and even video demo analytics.
-Agents could generate personalized Loom videos demonstrating value and pre‑empt payment objections.
-Predictive models might forecast churn six months ahead and trigger pre‑emptive discounts tied to payment milestones.
+Agents could generate personalized walkthroughs demonstrating value and pre-empt payment objections.
+Predictive models might forecast churn months ahead and trigger pre-emptive offers tied to payment milestones.
 Finance evolves from debt collector to growth partner.
+This shift is part of how teams cross the AI adoption cliff in revenue operations.

 Conclusion: Context Sells, Context Collects